 - "The interior is clean and driver-focused, with a simple two-gauge instrument panel and high-quality wood and chrome trim." -- Left Lane News

 - "Inside the 2015 BMW Z4, you're greeted by a sleek dashboard, crisp analog gauges and consistently high-quality materials.
 It's an undeniably upscale environment." -- Edmunds

 - "The materials inside are upscale, base models offering convincing leatherette on the seats, and higher trim models offering genuine leather." -- Kelley Blue Book

 - "The Z4's classy interior uses premium materials and features fine craftsmanship." -- Consumer Guide (2013)

 - "The gauges are typical BMW: easy to read and very driver-oriented.
-The rest of the controls are a mixed bag, with the climate setup being fairly straightforward.
-The standard audio deck is OK from a button-layout standpoint, but its screen washes out to the point of being illegible when viewed in direct sunlight and/or with polarized sunglasses." -- Consumer Guide (2013)
+The rest of the controls are a mixed bag, with the climate setup being fairly straightforward." -- Consumer Guide (2013)

-- "With the hardtop roof raised, the trunk provides a generous 8 cubic feet and is capable of holding two sets of golf clubs and a carry-on suitcase.
-You'll have to ditch those clubs when you lower the two-piece hardtop, but the suitcase can remain, which is more than you can say for some other hardtop convertibles." -- Edmunds
+- "With the roof raised, the trunk provides a generous 8 cubic feet of space.
+You'll lose some space when you lower the two-piece hardtop, but a fair amount remains, which is more than you can say for some other hardtop convertibles." -- Edmunds

 - "The trunk is surprisingly spacious for a 2-seat sports car, and it shrinks only slightly with the top down." -- Consumer Guide (2013)